nanovazquez/nanovazquez.github.com/_posts/2012-09-30-playing-with-azure-query.markdown

 {% include JB/setup %}

-In this post, I'm going to walk-through the steps to include [azureQuery](http://azurequery.codeplex.com/) in your project and how you can use the fluent, jquery-like API to query your **azure storage account** at client-side.
+In this post, I'm going to walk-through the steps to set-up [azureQuery](http://azurequery.codeplex.com/) in your project and how you can use this fluent, jquery-like API to query your **azure storage account** at client-side.

-Since this version of azureQuery only works with blob storage (v0.1), I'm going to focus this post on accessing blobs.
+Since the current version, v0.1, only works with blob storage, I'm going to focus this post initially on accessing blobs.
 As soon as a new version is released (I think the next one will focus on Table storage), I'll update this post to demonstrate its usage.

-> **Note:** You can grab a fully-working sample from my github account.
+> **Note:** if you want to go directly to the code, you can grab a fully-working sample from my github account.
 [Here](https://github.com/nanovazquez/azure-query-sample) is the link.
 Don't forget to start the Azure emulator in your local machine before running it.

 ## Set-up AzureQuery in your solution